 Identify staff members to serve on the planning and implementation team.
 Ensure that the team represents all staff roles to better understand how operational changes will affect everyone involved.

-Identify a “champion” to lead the team.
-The champion will be critical to the success of the implementation efforts.
-You may find that a champion emerges from existing staff.
+These champions, working collaboratively, will be critical to the success of the implementation efforts.
+You may find that these roles emerge from existing staff or require specific appointments.

 How Others Are Doing It